almereyda/awesome-starred/README.md

 - [historymesh](https://github.com/historymesh/historymesh) -
 - [simiki](https://github.com/tankywoo/simiki) - Simiki is a simple wiki framework, written in Python.
 - [vincent](https://github.com/wrobstory/vincent) - A Python to Vega translator
-- [quokka](https://github.com/rochacbruno/quokka) - Quokka is a Content Management System - `docker run --rm -it -p 5000:5000 quokka/quokka`
+- [quokka](https://github.com/rochacbruno-archive/quokka) - LOOKING FOR NEW MAINTAINER - Quokka is a Content Management System - `docker run --rm -it -p 5000:5000 quokka/quokka`
 - [flocker](https://github.com/ClusterHQ/flocker) - Container data volume manager for your Dockerized application
 - [docker-volume-backup](https://github.com/paimpozhil/docker-volume-backup) - a python script to backup/restore the docker data containers / volumes
 - [cozy-setup](https://github.com/cozy/cozy-setup) - Cozy installation files and information
 - [commonmark-spec](https://github.com/commonmark/commonmark-spec) - CommonMark spec, with reference implementations in C and JavaScript
-- [mopidy](https://github.com/mopidy/mopidy) - Mopidy is an extensible music server that plays music from local disk, Spotify, SoundCloud, Google Play Music, and more.
-You edit the playlist from any phone, tablet, or computer using a range of MPD and web clients.
+- [mopidy](https://github.com/mopidy/mopidy) - Mopidy is an extensible music server written in Python
 - [fc00.org](https://github.com/Randati/fc00.org) -
 - [detective.io](https://github.com/jplusplus/detective.io) - Detective.io is a platform that hosts your investigation and lets you make powerful queries to mine it.
 Simply describe your field of study and detective.io builds the input interface as well as a state-of-the-art front-end.
 - [askbot-devel](https://github.com/ASKBOT/askbot-devel) - Askbot is a Django/Python Q&A forum. **Contributors README**: https://github.com/ASKBOT/askbot-devel#how-to-contribute.
 Commercial hosting of Askbot and support are available at https://askbot.com